APEbbers/FreeCAD-Ribbon/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS]
  - FreeCAD information:
    Go to "Help->About ...-> About FreeCAD".
 Click on "Copy to clipboard" and past here.
-- Export your layout, zip it and add it to your issue
+- Export your layout, zip it and add it to your issue by dragging it.

 **Additional context**
 Add any other context about the problem here.